How to Check if a File or Directory Exists in Python

 FileNotFoundError instead of

-with keyword which makes sure the file is properly closed after the file operations are completed, even if an exception is raised during the operation.
-Also, it will make your code shorter because you do not need to close the file using the
+with keyword, which makes sure the file is properly closed after the file operations are completed, even if an exception is raised during the operation.
+It also makes your code shorter because you do not need to close the file using the

 The following code is equivalent to the previous example:

 try: with open('/etc/hosts') as f: print(f.readlines()) # Do something with the file except IOError: print("File not accessible")

 In the examples above, we were using the try-except block and opening the file to avoid the race condition.
 Race conditions happen when you have more than one process accessing the same file.

 For example, when you check the existence of a file another process may create, delete, or block the file in the timeframe between the check and the file opening.
 This may cause your code to break.

 Check if File Exists using the os.path Module